- Warren Buffett, 2007

 GLOBAL SURFACE TEMPERATURES

-ECG works at recognizing and solving important problems that others have missed or deemed unsolvable.
+ECG worked at recognizing and solving important problems that others have missed or deemed unsolvable.

 ECG worked on